hi5sahil/old/_posts/2018-06-09-Football-History-Timelapse.md

 How did the beautiful game of football propogate throughout the world?

-I am a bit of 'Sleepless in Seattle' on Saturday morning and really excited for the World Cup which is going to kick-off next week on June 14th.
+I am a bit 'Sleepless in Seattle' on Saturday morning and really excited for the World Cup which is going to kick-off next week on June 14th.

 To get in the mood for the upcoming month, I found myself a dataset with all the international football matches ever played since the 1872 friendly between England vs Scotland which was held in Glasgow.
 Subsequently, I created a geo plot gif which highlights all nations which played any international football with size of circle corresponding to count of matches for the frame i.e. year.
 The circles become darker as years go by because they are retained over frames to give a cumulative summary.
 Thereby, giving us a sense of how the game became popular across the world!